-As the framework of the PSA helpfully differentiates between e-money and digital payment tokens, it is clear that any person who intends to provide the services of transferring fiat currency or e-money, or both, would require a payment service provider licence in respect of domestic money transfer services and cross-border money transfer services, as applicable.
+As the framework of the PSA helpfully differentiates between e-money and DPTs, it is clear that any person who intends to provide the services of transferring fiat currency or e-money, or both, would require a payment service provider licence in respect of domestic money transfer services and cross-border money transfer services, as applicable.

-On the other hand, as stated in Section I.ii, the service of dealing in (buying or selling, or both, of) digital payment tokens and the service of facilitating the exchange of digital payment tokens would be digital payment token services for which a licence is required for under the PSA.34
+Furthermore, as stated in Section I.ii, the service of dealing in DPTs (buying or selling, or both) and the service of facilitating the exchange of DPTs through establishing or operating a DPT exchange would constitute DPT services, for which a licence is required under the PSA.34

-While the transfer of digital payment tokens at present is not a service for which a licence is required for under the PSA, in light of proposed amendments to the PSA, this may change going forward.
+While at present the transfer of DPTs is not a service for which a licence is required under the PSA, in light of forthcoming amendments to the PSA, this will change in the future.
 This is discussed further in Section XI.

 i Anti-money laundering and counter-terrorist financing